We may earn money or products from the companies mentioned in this post.

 Candy Corn Popcorn

 The first thing that pops into my mind when I think about Halloween treats is candy corn!
 This spin on a favorite treat from Robin Gagnon at Mom Foodie is a yummy combo when you add popcorn to the mix.

 Robin Gagnon at Mom Foodie also shares her secret to treats that will delight children and adults alike.
 The white chocolate skulls are filled with pink cheesecake mousse

 Chewy Pumpkin Spice Candy

 For me, food is often about texture.
-The chewiness comes from honey, maple syrup (Side note: My husband is French-Canadian, so real maple syrup (not the fake corn syrup stuff) is a staple in our house!), seeds, and nuts.
-Thank you, Jessica Espinoza at Delicious Obesssions!
+The chewiness comes from honey, maple syrup [Note: I lived in Canada for three years, so real maple syrup (not the fake corn syrup stuff) is a staple in our house!], seeds, and nuts.
+Thank you, Jessica Espinoza at Delicious Obsessions!

 Bintu over at Recipes from a Pantry shares her vegan zombie fingers creation which combines chocolate and dates.
 These are no-bake and vegan…they will creep out the kiddos and intrigue the adults.
 Bring them on!

 (Side note aka digression: When I was an international student in Montreal, my favorite treat at the bakery was ‘carrés aux dates’ or date squares.
 They say food brings back memories–dates bring back fond memories of my studies at l’université de Montréal!)